Top Message

 Oct.
 2003 Coordination Manager, Testing Machines Business Unit,

-Analytical & Measuring Instruments Divisions
+Analytical & Measuring Instruments Division

 Jun.
 2013 President, Shimadzu Europa GmbH (Germany)